DarkMilkman/Encryption/README.md

 Not work with
 	-.docx
 	-.rtf

 Warning:
+	For the file to be found it has to be in the same folder as the .exe

+Warning:
 	-Sometimes when a single quote is copied, it isn't a single quote that is recognized.